Customer portal development: self-service applications for your clients

 UX patterns that reduce support load

-The business case for self-service portal development rests on measurable support reduction.
+The business case for self-service portal development rests on measurable support reduction and strong self-service adoption.
 But a portal only reduces support if clients actually use it.
 Three UX patterns determine whether clients self-serve or fall back to phone and email.

 Status tracking that answers the question before it is asked